zerodevapp/zerodev-signer-demo/README.md

 You will also need to have a [Turnkey](https://www.turnkey.com) account (which comes with an Organization Id) and a Turnkey API key (which comes with a public and private key pair).
 You'll need to add these to your `.env` later.

+For gasless transactions (EIP-7702), you'll also need a [ZeroDev](https://dashboard.zerodev.app) account to get a bundler RPC URL.

 ## Installation

 1. Clone the repository and install dependencies: